carpentries-incubator/managing-computational-projects/episodes/08-publication.md

-## Open or Private?

 ## Open Science Tools -- Research Software with Impact

-An example of an open science tool in ongoing development:
+Many research groups produce widely used tools and software that are used across biomedical and life sciences.
+Examples of an open science tool in ongoing development and collaboration:

 #### DeepLabCut
 https://github.com/DeepLabCut/DeepLabCut